 Restoration of Glutamate Transporter Protein (EAAT2) for the treatment of Amyotrophic Lateral Sclerosis (ALS), AD, and PD.
 Collaborator: Professor Glenn Lin at Ohio State University.
 The concentration of glutamate in the synaptic cleft is tightly regulated by the interplay between glutamate release and glutamate clearance.
 Abnormal glutamate release and/or dysfunction of glutamate clearance can cause over-stimulation of glutamate receptors and result in neuronal injury or death known as excitotoxicity.
 Excitotoxicity contributes to a number of acute and chronic neurodegenerative diseases.
 Blocking glutamate receptors and/or reducing glutamate release have been therapeutic strategies for the prevention of excitotoxicity; however, the benefits of these approaches are limited.
 We have targeted the glial glutamate transporter EAAT2, which is primarily localized in peri-synaptic processes of astrocytes closely associated with excitatory synaptic contacts, and which is responsible for maintaining low extracellular glutamate concentrations.
 Following a HTS, we identified small molecules that increase protein expression of EAAT2 providing neuroprotection.
 Importantly, we have performed efficacy studies using one of our compounds in several animal models of disease, including SOD1(G93A) mouse model of ALS.
 Significantly, the results show that this compound has profound protective effects in proof of concept disease models.
 Medicinal chemistry optimization is now in progress to fine tune drug-like properties and to identify compounds suitable for advanced pre-clinical studies.

 Towards a treatment for Spinal Muscular Atrophy (SMA).
 Our collaborator, Professor Elliot Androphy at Indiana University, is a world-renowned authority on SMA and originally discovered the role of exon 7 splicing in the SMA back-up gene SMN2.
 SMA is the leading heritable cause of infant mortality worldwide.
 It is a neurodegenerative disorder that presents as progressive muscle wasting and loss of motor function.
 SMA is an autosomal recessive disorder caused by deletion of the survival motor neuron gene 1 (SMN1).
-There is no cure or effective treatment for SMA, and drugs that improve motor function and life expectancy are desperately needed.
 We have discovered two distinct series of small molecules that increase SMN protein expression by two to three-fold and that are efficacious in two mouse models of SMA.
 Compounds produced an increase in brain and spinal cord levels of SMN protein and significant increases in life-span and motor function in both the D7 (severe) and 2B- (intermediate) mouse models of SMA.
 We recently discovered a new lead series that has good drug-like properties, including good oral pharmacokinetics and brain exposure.
 Optimization of this series is now in progress with the goal to identify a pre-clinical candidate for the treatment of SMA.

 Inhibition of Superoxide Dismutase 1 (SOD-1) for the treatment of ALS.
 Our collaborator, Professor Robert Brown at University of Massachusetts (UMASS) Medical School, is the leading authority in the field of ALS, who discovered the first ALS gene, superoxide dismutase (SOD1), in 1993, and the SOD1 mouse model of ALS in 1994.
 Dr. Brown has since played a central role in the discovery of other mutations or genetic variants in several ALS-related genes including alsin, dynactin, KIFAP3, and FUS/TLS.
 We have performed a HTS for compounds that suppress SOD1 expression in HEK-293 cells, and we have identified a number hits that were confirmed in a secondary qRTPCR assay, including a drug that is FDA approved for a different and peripheral indication.
 Unfortunately, this undisclosed drug does not have suitable brain penetration for use as a CNS drug.
 Medicinal chemistry optimization now is in progress with the objective of identifying potent compounds with CNS drug-like properties suitable for crossing the blood-brain-barrier.